angela-d/nautilus-right-click-new-file/README.md

 Done!

 ## Note
-Each of the template files have a prefix like `#!/usr/bin/env php` when you open the file (except the Text file & Writer/Word .doc) - for any of the files, short of the empty bash file, this prefix is not required and can be deleted when you've created a new file on your desktop or file manager.

-These were added so Linux could interpret the type of file and automatically create the context menu icon without any extra code.
+Each of the template files have a prefix like `#!/bin/bash` or `<?php` when you open the file (except the Text file & Writer/Word .doc) - while standard for the script type in question, it is also used so the operating system could interpret the type of file and automatically create the context menu icon without any extra code.

 ***